gshanemiller/kvbench/README.md

 key because key ordering is structurally dependent on it.

 # Features
 * This respository is self contained and self building.
-There are no dependencies and no GIT sub-modules.
+There are no GIT sub-modules.
 This comes at the cost of copying third-party code into this repo rarely with small edits to make the code build.
-Build hell is real!
-I've tried to clearly advertise where the original code came from so its authors get credit for their know-how.
+I clearly advertise where the original code came from so its author(s) get credit for their know-how.
+URLs are provided so readers can see the original code in its original organization.

 * Simple build, simple setup

-* Supports **xxhash, t1ha, cityhash** algorithms which may be intermixed with a hash map algorithm
+* Supports **xxhash, t1ha, cityhash** hashing algorithms which may be intermixed with a hashmap algorithm

-* Hashing algorithms supported: **cuckoo** hash map, **Facebook's F14** hash map
+* Hashmap algorithms supported: **cuckoo** hash map, **Facebook's F14**

-* Trie algos supported: **HOT** Height Optimized Trie.
-Per HOT paper it beats ART (Adaptive Radix Tree)

-* Tree algos supported: **None**: binary search trees, btrees regularly underpeform tries
+* Trie algos supported: **ART** (Adaptive Radix Tree), **HOT** (Height Optimized Trie), **Patricia** implementation, and **CRadix**.
+The last data structure, CRadix, is my own implementation of a Radix tree.
+As implemented in this benchmark, it confers distinction in several respects.
+See below for more information.

 * Learned Indexes: **None** at present.
-Too many papers work with integral key types e.g. uint64.
-But if keys are real world, one needs a map from the string to an integral type.
-How best to do this is an open question

-* Supports two memory allocators: default STL allocator, and Microsoft's MIM allocator each with one or two variations
+I strongly considered https://github.com/gvinciguerra/PGM-index but at this time I could not find a compact, efficient way to map arbitrary keys to integers.
+See https://github.com/gvinciguerra/PGM-index/issues/38

+* Optionally supports Microsoft's mimmalloc allocator.
+When data structures under benchmark admit easy composition with a non-default allocation, you can specify alternates on the command line.
+Otherwise the the code's default approach (whether malloc/free, STL allocator etc.) is used.

-* Intel PMU metrics (programmable!) provided with each benchmark
+* Programmable/configurable Intel PMU metrics

-* SIMD support: some algos have SIMD equivalents or enablements

 * Generator to make KV pairs, and to convert or help convert data you might have laying around ready for benchmarking

-* Test Data is preloaded and organized into memory before the bechmark runs.
-So even if you have Gbs of KV pairs disk I/O, TLB misses, and random memory I/O getting to the data before the code-under-test runs is minimized
+* Test Data is preloaded and organized into huge page memory before the bechmark runs.
+This approach minimizes the pollution of benchmark results with disk I/O, TLB misses getting to the data.

 * Decently documented